Instructions

 "I came for change"

-But in practice, people will often respond back with kosɔn
+But in practice, people will often respond back with kosɔn:

 N nana warimisɛn kosɔn